 - It is so versatile.
 This wrap is super versatile.
 You can use any protein you would like, and it goes with pretty much any dressing.

 - Great as an in-between meal snack or appetizer.
-It is also a great weight loss support meal, as it is packed in protein!
+It is also a great weight loss support meal, as it is packed with protein!